icovada/home-automation-personal/eli_pompe/MANUAL.md

 ## 5. Wiring notes

-### 5.1 Pump contactors — interlock is mandatory
+### 5.1 Pump switching relays — interlock is optional
-The two pumps must never run together (single pipe).
-The firmware guarantees this in software, **but you must also wire a hardware interlock** between the two contactors (mechanical interlock kit or each contactor's NC auxiliary in the other's coil circuit).
-Treat the software as the primary control and the hardware interlock as the safety backstop.
+Only one pump should run at a time (they share one discharge pipe). **The firmware guarantees this in software**: it only ever commands one pump on, and the test suite checks the two outputs are never energised together.
+Running both at once only makes them fight over the pipe and move less water — it does not damage anything — so a hardware interlock is **optional belt-and-suspenders**, not required.

+This build uses **socket-mounted Finder relays** on `R0` / `R1`, chosen so a failed relay plugs out and back in without rewiring.
+Size each relay for the pump's running **and inrush** current (a motor's start surge is several times its running current).

+If you ever want the extra insurance, the cheapest option is an **electrical interlock**: wire each relay's NC auxiliary/spare contact into the other's coil feed so one energising drops the other.
+(A mechanical interlock bar exists for contactor-style devices but isn't applicable to plug-in relays.)

 ### 5.2 Floats
 Use normally-open floats that **close to +24 V as water rises** (active-high).